matheuslmpereira/flutter-audio-analiser/README.md

 4. **Careful with Blocking Operations**: It's crucial to avoid long-running synchronous tasks.
 Since there's a single main thread, any task that doesn't yield (with `await` or otherwise) will block the entire application, leading to unresponsiveness.

+### 5. Debug vs. Release Modes in Flutter

+Flutter, like many development platforms, offers different modes for building and running applications.
+These modes are optimized for different phases of the development cycle, from initial development and debugging to final release.
+Here's a breakdown of the two primary modes: Debug and Release.

+### General Overview

+1. **Debug Mode**:
+   - **Virtual Machine (VM)**: In debug mode, Flutter runs on a VM (Dart VM).
+This VM allows for dynamic code updates, which means as you code and save, hot reloading becomes possible.
+   - **Assertions**: The VM mode can include assertions to check for issues that shouldn't occur in a correctly functioning app but might be present during development.
+   - **Development Tools**: Debug mode also enables a suite of development tools to assist developers.
+For instance, you can see visual aids like layout boundaries.

+2. **Release Mode**:
+   - **Ahead-of-Time Compilation (AOT)**: Flutter uses AOT compilation when building your app for release.
+AOT compilation converts Dart code into native machine code for the platform it's running on, resulting in a much faster execution time compared to the VM.
+   - **Optimizations**: The builder also performs tree-shaking to remove unused code, ensuring the smallest possible package size.
+Additionally, it obfuscates the code, making it harder to reverse engineer.

+### Performance Testing in Debug Mode: A Tricky Affair

+When you're running your app in debug mode, you should be wary of performance measurements for several reasons:

+1. **Not True Native Execution**: Since the debug version runs on the Dart VM, you're not getting the performance characteristics of native code.
+This VM introduces overhead, making apps slower than their release counterparts.

+2. **Additional Tools & Checks**: Debug mode often includes extra checks, tools, and utilities (like layout boundaries and the widget inspector).
+These can slow down your app further.

+3. **Hot Reload Overhead**: The ability to dynamically inject updated source code into a running Dart VM (hot reload) is fantastic for development productivity, but it's an additional process that doesn't exist in a released app.

+Because of these differences, while you can and should fix obvious performance issues in debug mode, you should always validate and test performance in a **profile mode** or the release mode.
+Profile mode is a middle ground—it's closer to the release performance but with some ability to profile and analyze the app.

+In essence, while the debug mode offers powerful tools for development, it is not representative of the real-world performance users will experience.
+Always make final performance judgments using the release or profile builds.